 The 23 ft.
 CB model has a fresh water tank drain, a white petcock, on the tank pan under the trailer between the roadside tires.
 It also has two low-point hot and cold water line drain valves located under the bed.
 They can be reached through a hole in the bed top or through the exterior access door in the rear of the trailer.

 The 23 ft.
 Front Bed model has a fresh water tank drain, a white petcock, under the trailer on the tank pan in front of the roadside tires.
-It also has two water line low-point drain valves located inside the pantry cabinet behind the removable lower face panel.
-The panel is held on by two pressure catches and can be removed by pulling straight out on the panel.
+It also has two low-point drain valves located inside the pantry cabinet behind the removable lower face panel.
+The panel is held on by two pressure catches.